 At Your Destination, Seek Out Healthy Bites

 - At a hotel, ask for a room with a mini-fridge.
 Then visit the local market for grocery staples.
-That way you can eat breakfast in your room and keep healthful snacks on hand including hummus and yogurt.
+That way you can keep healthful items on hand for snacks or breakfast.

 - Beware of buffets.
 Before you grab a plate, walk around the buffet and decide which foods you'll choose.
 Steer clear of any food that's served at room temperature — that's within the temperature "danger zone" where bacteria can thrive.
 Aim to make half your plate fruits and vegetables, one-quarter lean protein and one-quarter whole grains.